uk-gov-mirror/nationalarchives.tdr-jenkins/README.md

 All TDR documentation is available [here](https://github.com/nationalarchives/tdr-dev-documentation)

 This project can be used to spin up a jenkins server using ECS.
-The ECS cluster is created using terraform and the jenkins configuration uses the [JCasC](https://jenkins.io/projects/jcasc/) plugin and the jenkins.yml file sets up the jenkins configuration.
+The ECS cluster is created using terraform and the jenkins configuration uses the [JCasC](https://jenkins.io/projects/jcasc/) plugin.
+We use this project to create two Jenkins instances.
+Integration Jenkins uses the jenkins.yml file for configuration and jenkins-prod.yml for the production Jenkins.

 ## Project components

 ### docker
 This creates the jenkins docker image which we run as part of the ECS service.
-It extends the base docker image but adds the plugins.txt and jenkins.yml and runs the command to install the plugins.
+It extends the base docker image but adds the plugins.txt and either jenkins.yml or jenkins-prod.yml  and runs the command to install the plugins.
 This is pushed to AWS ECR.

 Each folder within the docker directory builds a Jenkins node image which is used to build some part of our infrastructure.
 The aws directory contains some python scripts which are used by the builds.
 Using python scripts makes assuming a role in the sub accounts easier than using the cli.